-Ashley Kurtenbach – Secretary, Deadwood, SD
+Ashley Kurtenbach – Board of Directors

 In a perfect world, there would be endless amounts of public land with no posing threats to losing it, I could spend every second outdoors and make a solid living doing it, and consume bacon cheeseburgers and fries without getting fat… we can all dream, right?
 With public land issues arising more and more, and potential loss of these lands, I aspire to use my passion and experience in aiding to help with conservation and keeping our public lands in public hands.

 I am Ashley Kurtenbach, a born and raised Iowa farm girl, and love brought me across South Dakota to the Black Hills area.
 I spend my spare time as an avid hunter of big game and upland birds, fitness fanatic, and outdoor enthusiast, and public lands play a large role in what I love doing in my free time.
 I couldn’t be happier to work with an organization like BHA, and I bring a dynamic drive and work ethic to the SD committee to protect these lands for us and for future generations to come.

 Jesse Kurtenbach – Board of Directors

 As a young boy Jesse was fortunate enough to spend his early years chasing his father around Red Rock Lakes National Wildlife refuge in Montana.
 Vivid memories of feeding swans, catching grayling, and trapping beavers resound from childhood.
 Like many, all of this time spent in the field chasing his father around was just preparation for when it was his turn to spend time in the great outdoors.
 Fast forward and Jesse has become an avid backcountry hunter and spends as much time possible in the western states chasing big game.
 The importance of our public lands has been drilled into his existence by a father who has spent the last 40 years in conservation.
 Doing his part to protect the future of these lands for future generations is the driving force behind the commitment to BHA.

 Paul Lepisto- Board of Directors